 The Zika virus outbreak has been headline news throughout 2016 for good reason.
 According to the World Health Organization, 75 countries since 2007 have reported cases of Zika virus with 92% of those occurring between 2015 and 2016.
-Since no specific therapy is available, a number of research groups are focusing on the pathogenesis of Zika virus infection.
+Since no specific therapy is available, several research groups are focusing on the pathogenesis of Zika virus infection.

 We performed an independent analysis of GSE78711 using Partek® Flow® software.
 Consistent with the results of Teng et al., we found that Zika-infected neuronal progenitor cells had an expression signature primarily dominated by cell cycle and stress response genes.
-To learn more about how we analysed the transcriptome of Zika virus-infected neurons using a state of the art bioinformatics pipeline in Partek Flow watch our webinar.
+To learn more about how we analyzed the transcriptome of Zika virus-infected neurons using a state-of-the-art bioinformatics pipeline in Partek Flow watch our webinar.